marcellovictorino/AlexaDev/README.md

 Important Notes:
 1) Flask-Ask temporarily substitute web hosting
-2) In order to make it work with Alexa, necessary to use Ngrok to create available https Endpoint 2a) using Powershell:
+2) In order to make it work with Alexa, necessary to use Ngrok to create available https Endpoint obs.: every time you wish to test, necessary to repeat the following steps 2a) using Powershell:
     .\ngrok.exe http 5000